mohandarsi/Assignment/README.md

 # Assignment
-Solutions to problems and utility functions which i come cross and consider as assignments to myselfin my free time.
+Solutions to problems and utility functions which i come cross and consider as assignments to myself and try to come up with solution in my free time.

 1) [AuctionSystem](https://github.com/mohandarsi/Assignment/tree/master/CAuctionSystem) - Auction system Design problem which i come across
 2) [Mine Sweeper in WPF](https://github.com/mohandarsi/Assignment/tree/master/MineSweeper) - Simple Mine Sweeper algorithm  UI in WPF